ni/webvi-examples/CallSystemLinkDataServices/Readme.md

 2. Open `index.gviweb` and click **Run**.
 3. On the **Projects Files** tab, double-click the `Full Data Services App.gcomp` to open it.
 4. On the **Document tab**, click **Build** to build your web application.
+> **Note:**
+> 1. To view the build output on your machine, click **Output Directory** on the **Document** tab once your application finishes building.
-   > **Note**: You can automatically launch and view the web application locally by right-clicking the web application in SystemDesigner and then clicking **Run**.
+> 2. To launch and view the Web Application locally you can use the **Run** button on the **Document** tab.

 ### Hosting Overview

 After you create a web application and build the package in G Web Development Software, you need to move it to a web server.
 This enables administrators to access it from a web browser.
 Copy your entire web application output directory to any web server you choose.
 > **Note:** To navigate to your web application output on your machine, click **Locate directory in Windows Explorer** on the **Document** tab of your web application component document.
 You can also access the build output by navigating to your web application’s project folder manually (`..\CallSystemLinkDataServices\Builds`).

 Furthermore, this project includes a distribution document (`Full Data Services App.lvdist`), which you can use to build a package (`.nipkg`).
 A package is also required for hosting a web application on SystemLink Cloud.
-[Go here](http://www.ni.com/documentation/en/labview/3.0/application-builder/distributing-app-lib/) to learn more about distributing applications.
+[Go here](https://www.ni.com/documentation/en/g-web-development/latest/application-builder/distributing-app-lib/) to learn more about distributing applications.

 ### Local Hosting